 - Optional STUN server: stun.sipserver.com

 These account credentials are used to register your LUCI to the SIP server.
-Only when registered you can wait for a SIP call or make a SIP call to any other SIP client.
+Only when you are registered, you can wait for a SIP call or call any other SIP client.

 Method 1: Direct Station Call

-To be able to make or wait-for a call you must create a Station in LUCI by selecting the Add/Edit new Station function.
-You will see the Station profile editing screen.
+To make a call, you must create a station profile in LUCI by selecting the function “Add / Edit new station”.
+You will see the profile editing screen.

 Here you enter :